ExcelliumSA/WebConfigurationAuditor/Howto.md

 > Template use the JINJA template engine, the syntax is available [here](https://jinja.palletsprojects.com/en/2.11.x/templates/).

 > Each template receive an instance of the object [ReportData](common/report_data.py) in its context at runtime under the variable named `data` in order to give it data to render.

-A reference to the package `os.path` under the variable named `util_file` is also passed in order to allow the report to work with filename in case of need.
+> A reference to the package `os.path` under the variable named `util_file` is passed in order to allow the report to work with filename in case of need.

+> A reference to the function `datetime.datetime.now()` under the variable named `util_date` is passed in order to allow the report to work with current date/time in case of need.

 :warning: All templates must have the extension `.txt`